johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/Shadowing.md

 directory, you will see directories for the `EditorPlain`, `FlowContainer`, and `RichText` components; `EditorPlain` and `RichText` contain `tokens` directories and are shadowable.

-The [Vital Design System](/VitalDesignSystem/) provides many shadowable components, each of which has its own API documentation about shadowing its token collection.
+All the token collections provided by the [Vital Design System](/VitalDesignSystem/) are shadowable, each of which has its own API documentation about how to shadow it.
 Also, within the Bodiless repository, there is a [`vital-demo`](https://github.com/johnsonandjohnson/Bodiless-JS/tree/main/packages/vital-demo/src/shadow/%40bodiless) package that shadows all the available Vital components and provides examples.
 To continue using